OpenEvalProject/evals/manuscripts/elife-65152/v2/manuscript.md

 GoCs were identified based upon their position in the GC layer, their large capacitance (34.8 ± 3.9 pF, n = 29) and their low frequency of action potential firing (Dieudonné, 1995; Kanichay and Silver, 2008).
 Spontaneous EPSCs were recorded at a holding potential of –80 mV.
 MF→GoC EPSCs were recorded upon stimulation of the white matter or lower GC layer and identified based on the short latency and rapid kinetics of EPSCs and the absence of short-term facilitation (Kanichay and Silver, 2008; Figure 1—figure supplement 1).
 PF→GoC EPSCs were recorded upon stimulation of the molecular layer and displayed a longer, variable delay, slower kinetics, and pronounced short-term facilitation (Kanichay and Silver, 2008; Figure 1—figure supplement 1).
 Recordings from PCs were made similarly; PF→PC EPSCs were recorded upon stimulation of the molecular layer with increasing stimulation voltages (3–18 V) and spontaneous EPSCs were recorded at a holding potential of –80 mV.

-## Western blotting
+### Western blotting

 Cerebellar tissue was rapidly dissected and frozen at −80°C. Samples were lysed and sonicated in RIPA buffer with protein inhibitors (Roche).
 Protein concentrations were estimated by BCA assay (Thermo Fisher Scientific).
 Protein extracts were then denatured with 2× Laemmi buffer and boiled at 95°C for 5 min.
 Samples with equal amount of protein were run on 10% or 12% SDS-polyarylamide gel, and then transferred onto PVDF membrane (Thermo Fisher Scientific).
 Membranes were cut horizontally at appropriate molecular weights and blocked in 5% milk (w/v) in 1× PBS or TBST (0.1% Tween) for 1 hr on a shaker.
 Blots were then incubated with primary antibodies (anti-GluA4, anti-α6 GABAAR, anti-GAPDH, or anti-β-tubulin) overnight at 4°C. To detect transferred proteins, we used horseradish peroxide-conjugated goat anti-mouse or anti-rabbit antibodies (1:1000–5000, Jackson Immuno Research).
 Blots were developed with a chemiluminescence detection kit (Thermo Fisher Scientific) and images were acquired with Fusion SL (Vilber).
 Band intensities were quantified using ImageJ software and normalized to GAPDH or β-tubulin signal.

-## MF→GC modeling
+### MF→GC modeling

 A simple GC adaptive exponential integrate-and-fire model (Brette and Gerstner, 2005) was implemented and run using Neuromatic (Rothman and Silver, 2018) in Igor Pro (WaveMetrics, Tigard, OR) with a fixed time step of 50 µs.
 Model parameters were constrained using our experimental data or taken from the literature.
 To model MF→GC synapses, population averages of 100 Hz AMPAR and NMDAR trains were converted into synaptic conductance with direct and spillover components (Rothman et al., 2009).
 We optimized the model GAMPA and GNMDA parameters to fit the synaptic conductance during 100 Hz trains.
 Short-term plasticity was implemented using an R*P model (Rothman and Silver, 2018) and parameters were fine-tuned using 100 and 300 Hz population average data for each genotype.
 Model parameters are given in Supplementary file 2.
 Four independent Poisson spike trains were applied to the GC model, with a sum of 10–1000 Hz.
 Qualitatively, similar results were obtained with lower fractions of active MFs.
 Duration of the spike trains was 1 s and each MF input had a refractory time of 0.6 ms (Ritzau-Jost et al., 2014).
 Simulations were performed for 37°C and resting membrane potential was set at −80 mV.
 The average model spiking frequency was calculated from simulating 10 independent runs for each frequency.
+Plots of GC firing vs. MF stimulation frequency were fit with a Hill equation:

+$$
+Fx=\frac{F_{max}}{1+\frac{x_{1/2}}{x}^{n}}
+$$

-Plots of GC firing vs. MF stimulation frequency were fit with a Hill equation:Fx=Fmax1+x1/2xnwhere Fmax is the maximum firing rate, x1/2 the MF stimulation frequency at which F reaches half maximum, and n the exponent factor.
+where Fmax is the maximum firing rate, x1/2 the MF stimulation frequency at which F reaches half maximum, and n the exponent factor.
 The offset was taken from x1/2 of the fits; the gain was calculated from the slope of the fits between 2% and 60% of the maximum (Rothman et al., 2009).

-## Feedforward GC layer network modeling
+### Feedforward GC layer network modeling

 We adapted the model described in Cayco-Gajic et al., 2017 to study the effect of GluA4-KO on the function of the cerebellar input layer.
 In the model, 187 MFs are connected to 487 GCs in a sphere of 80 µm diameter; neuron numbers and connectivity are based on anatomical data.
 The feedforward model was presented with n = 640 different MF input patterns (50 Hz firing, sampled from a Poisson distribution) and GC activity (i.e. spike counts in a 30 ms time window) was extracted.
 A perceptron algorithm was subsequently used to classify MF and GC activity patterns into 10 random classes (Cayco-Gajic et al., 2017).
 Input patterns were connected to the perceptron as described in Cayco-Gajic et al., 2017.
 We compared the published model parameters (Cayco-Gajic et al., 2017) against a model with scaled GAMPA and GNMDA corresponding to the observed relative changes in GluA4-KO GCs (scaling factors 0.2 and 1.2, respectively, Figures 1C and 5B).
 In addition, the input conductance of the GluA4-KO model was reduced by 0.16 nS (according to Figure 2G).
 Learning speed, population sparseness, and total variance were calculated and analyzed as described in Cayco-Gajic et al., 2017.
 In brief, learning speed was analyzed as inverse of the number of training epochs needed to reach a root-mean-square error of 0.2.
+Population sparseness was calculated as:

+$$
+\frac{N-\frac{\sum_{i}x_{i}^{2}}{\sum_{i}x_{i}^{2}}}{N-1}
+$$

-Population sparseness was calculated as:N-∑ixi2∑ixi2N-1where N is the number of GCs and xi is the ith GC’s spike count.
+where N is the number of GCs and xi is the ith GC’s spike count.
 Sparseness was averaged over all n activity patterns.
+Total variance was calculated as the sum of all variances:

+$$
+\sumivarv_{i}
+$$

-Total variance was calculated as the sum of all variances:∑ivarviwhere vi is a vector of length n consisting of the ith GC’s spike counts for all n activity patterns.
+where vi is a vector of length n consisting of the ith GC’s spike counts for all n activity patterns.
 Population correlation was assessed using the covariance as described in Cayco-Gajic et al., 2017.

-## Locomotion analysis
+### Locomotion analysis

 We used the LocoMouse system to quantify overground locomotion (Machado et al., 2015).
 Animals run back and forward between two dark boxes, in a glass corridor (66.5 cm long and 4.5 cm wide with a mirror placed at 45° under).
 Individual trials consisted of single crossings of the corridor.
 A single high-speed camera (AVT Bonito, 1440 × 250 pixels, 400 fps) recorded both bottom and side views of walking mice during the trial.
 Animals were acclimated to the overground setup for several sessions before data collection; no food or water restriction or reward was used.

 Homozygous GluA4-KOs ranged in size from 16 to 37 g.
 Size-matched littermate HET (18–38 g) and WT animals (16–38 g) were selected as controls (Machado et al., 2015).
 Ten to twenty-five corridor trials were collected in each session for 5 consecutive days.
 An average of 1207 ± 203 strides were collected per homozygous GluA4 mouse (310 ± 51 strides per animal per paw), 856 ± 342 strides per heterozygous GluA4 mouse (219 ± 94 strides per animal per paw), and 840 ± 278 strides per WT mouse (218 ± 70 strides per animal per paw) were collected.

-## Delay eyeblink conditioning
+### Delay eyeblink conditioning

 Animals were anesthetized with isoflurane (4% induction and 0.5–1% for maintenance), placed in a stereotaxic frame (David Kopf Instruments, Tujunga, CA), and a head plate was glued to the skull with dental cement (Super-Bond C&B).
 After the surgery, mice were monitored and allowed at least 2 days of recovery.